Blankll/note/articles/education.md

 7 The more worrying thing is the teacher resources and teaching quality gap between urban and rural.
 It is difficult to attract new generation teachers to come to the countryside and devote themselves to rural education.

-8 Many people want to work and live in urban areas and economically developed areas, including teachers.
-The imbalance in economic development is one of the main reasons for  imbalance in teaching quality.
+8 Many people want to work and live in cities instead of the countryside, including teachers.
+The imbalance of economic development is one of the main reasons for the imbalance of teaching quality.

 9 there are 88,631 rural primary schools across our country, accounting 55.3% of the total, but only 30.6% of teachers in these schools